Updated on June 18, 2021

 The new rule for the 3rd quarter of 2021 is applicable for all students.

 If you are working a lot of hours during the coronavirus crisis, it is possible that according to the normal rules you lose (a part of) your child allowances.
 In order to prevent this, the regional institutions granting the child allowances have worked out an exception rule for the year 2020 as well as 2021.
 Hours worked during the second quarter (April, May, June) of 2020 as well as the third quarter (July, August, September) of 2021 are not taken into account for the total of:

 Taxes paid by your parents

-If you are working a lot of hours during the period of the coronavirus crisis, you are also earning more.
-Under the usual rules, you run the risk of no longer being considered dependent on your parents for tax purposes.
-You can read more about this dependency on our page ‘Do my parents have to pay more tax?’.
+If you work a lot of hours during the coronavirus crisis, your income will be higher and chances are that according to the normal rules, you no longer "depend" on your parents as far as taxes are concerned.
+You can read more on "Will my parents have to pay more taxes"?.